TheMythMC/Barium/README.md

 1. If you haven't already, press "create instance", and press "import from zip", and paste the following URL into the text field: https://cdn.discordapp.com/attachments/666758878813487136/699323306637262928/fabric-alpha.zip
 1. Download Barium from the [releases page](https://github.com/TheMythMC/Barium/releases).
 1. Click on your new MultiMC instance and click "edit instance" on the right.
 Click "loader mods" then "add", and navigate to the mod you just downloaded, and press OK.

+## Using
+- If you are on a server use the /update command
+- If you are on a client, install [ModMenu](https://github.com/TerraformersMC/ModMenu/releases) and access the mod GUI

 ## Contributing
 1. Clone the repository